Professional team working on laptops in modern workspace

-A wholesale distributor in Houston has a $2.3M commercial mortgage maturing in September 2026.
+A wholesale distributor in Houston has a $2.3M commercial mortgage maturing in September 2026 — one of thousands of Texas commercial refinancing deals hitting the market this year.
 He locked in at 4.5% back in 2019.
 Seven years of predictable payments. $11,600 a month.
 Easy to budget around.

 His bank sent the renewal letter last month.
 New rate: 7.8%.
 Monthly payment jumping to $16,900.
 That's $63,600 more per year — on the same building, the same loan amount, the same business.